 No arguments no other ideas, just yes.
 He said he’d been thinking overnight too and felt we should try something like this.

 Yes!
 My prayers were being answered.
 Now all I needed to do was execute my plan.
 I’d say I had nothing to lose but I really had everything to lose!

 I closed my eyes and took some deep breaths.
 I needed a moment to calm myself and give this everything.
 I counted to three and launched into action.

 Oh my goodness!
 It worked!
 I was upright holding onto my walker.
 I was standing.
 My Physio was clapping and jumping for joy.
-I was crying from pure relief.
+I had tears streaming down my face from pure relief.

-I had broken free from my prison.
 I had reignited hope.
-I knew I had a long road ahead but life was still possible.
+I knew I had a long road ahead but some improvement was possible.
 I didn’t feel everything was useless.

-This wonderful moment was repeated in various ways throughout my hospital stay and I refused to let go of hope and my own ability to try to progress against the odds.
+This wonderful moment was repeated in various ways throughout my hospital stay and I refused to let go of hope.
+I refused to give up impossible dreams.

-You would think coming home after 5 weeks of being in hospital would instil further hope.
+So you would think coming home after 6 weeks of being in hospital would instil further hope.

 In the most part it did until I began to achieve more and more goals.
 I know you might think this sounds strange but the more I achieved, the more I felt the loss of what I wasn’t able to achieve.

-Yes, I could shower now instead of bed baths, but not without help and not without excruciating pain.
+Yes, I could eventually shower instead of bed baths, but not without help and not without excruciating pain.